-Breast reduction is a procedure which has a very high satisfaction rate.
+Breast reduction is a procedure that has a very high satisfaction rate.
 It is also a procedure which most women have contemplated for many years, and occasionally decades, before undertaking it.
-Very frequently women will spontaneously comment following their procedure that they wished that they had the procedure done "years ago".
+Very frequently women will spontaneously comment following their procedure that they wished that they had the procedure done ‘years ago’.

 Further details of the appropriate procedure for any individual woman and exactly what to expect will be discussed at length at your consultation.